drobilla/exess/README.md

 the exact same `float` as the original value.

 The API consists mainly of simple read and write functions for each datatype.
+There are also utility functions for rewriting strings in canonical form, reading/writing binary values to/from opaque buffers, and coercing values between datatypes.

-A variant type is also included which allows generic code to work with values of any type.
-For flexibility, allocation is handled by the caller, making it possible to work on the stack, or read and write values to fields in some structure.
+For flexibility, allocation is handled by the caller, making it possible to work on the stack, or to read/write values directly from/to fields in a structure.
 Syntax errors are reported with a descriptive error code and character offset, allowing friendly error messages to be produced.